napcs/s3server/README.md

 # S3Server

 Simple file server providing restricted access to an S3 bucket's files.
 Displays files and provides download links for each file that expire.

 ## How it works

-When a user visits the app, they are redirected to log in with their Google account.
-Once logged in, the application looks for a file in the S3 bucket called `acl.txt` for the email of the logged in user.
+When a user visits the app, they are redirected to log in, either with their Google account, or a username and password, depending on the configuration.

+If the app is configured to use Google logins, then, once logged in, the application looks for a file in the S3 bucket called `acl.txt` for the email of the logged in user.
 If their email exists in the file, they get in.

+If using passwords, the server checks the `acl.txt` file in the bucket for the credentials passed in by the user.

-This eliminates the requirement for a database and makes sharing a bucket of files simple.
+The ACL file eliminates the requirement for a database and makes sharing a bucket of files simple.

 ## Limitations